 If you want to freeze, I suggest freezing cooked tenders in an airtight container for up to 3 months.
 Reheat from frozen in the air fryer at 350F for 25 minutes, flipping halfway through.

-To Store: Place leftovers in an airtight container and store in the refrigerator for up to 4 days.
+Place leftovers in an airtight container and store in the refrigerator for up to 4 days.

-To Freeze: Wrap tightly and place in an airtight or vacuum sealed container.
+Wrap tightly and place in an airtight or vacuum sealed container.
 Store in the freezer for up to 3 months.

-To Reheat from the fridge: Place cold tenders in the air fryer and cook at 350 for 5-7 minutes or until the tenders are hot.
+From the fridge: Place cold tenders in the air fryer and cook at 350 for 5-7 minutes or until the tenders are hot.
 These tenders would also reheat well in a HotLogic Portable Oven – link to my review.

-To Reheat from the freezer: Place frozen cooked tenders in the air fryer and cook at 350F for 20-25 minutes, flipping halfway through.
+From the freezer: Place frozen cooked tenders in the air fryer and cook at 350F for 20-25 minutes, flipping halfway through.

 These Air Fryer Chicken Tenders are incredibly juicy, tender, and simple to make.
 You won’t even miss the breading in this versatile chicken recipe!
 Use raw chicken breast or tenders to create the most delicious chicken that’s great for salads, wraps, grain bowls, and more!